AlbinoGazelle/esxi-testing-toolkit/README.md

 esxi-testing-toolkit vm delete-vm-snapshots --vm-id=1 --method=ssh
 ```
 >[!NOTE]
 >I must include `--method=ssh` because the default value for this test is `api`.
-Specifying the utlity with `--utility=vim-cmd` can be omitted as it's the default utility for this test.
+Specifying the utility with `--utility=vim-cmd` can be omitted as it's the default utility for this test.

 ## Research & Detections